meejah/magic-wormhole-protocols/dilated-file-transfer.md

 A peer wanting an "accept all" option can choose not to bother the _human_ on each file, but MUST still answer on the wire like this.

-Another way to specify and implement this behavior could be to introduce a FineGrainedDirectoryOffer or similar, which would only be a valid message to send when both sides have `"fine-grained"` enabled.
+Another way to specify and implement this behavior could be to introduce a `FineGrainedDirectoryOffer` or similar, which would only be a valid message to send when both sides have `"fine-grained"` enabled.

 In any case, a newer peer that does understand `"fine-grained"` can always provide compatibility with clients that don't.
 Although wasteful on bandwidth, such a peer could even simulate the user-experience by throwing away the received bytes for files the receiving human doesn't want.

+An implementation with explicit state-machines would likely choose to implement the most-complicated thing that it supports -- and then, if that feature isn't enabled, it can "skip" that state.
+Most of this feature actually simplifies the state-machine (skipping past any "wait for permission" state).
+However, an implementation cannot simplify the state-machine (because they cannot know whether their peer will support a "do-not-ask" mode as proposed in this section).

+## Removing Features

+It may be desirable to actually remove features from the protocol.
+As time goes on, features may be added and removed and there may come a time when a particular feature is dropped.
+Implementations may want to simplify their state-machines or other code by removing support for older features.

+This is fairly straightforward: they simply no longer advertise suppor for that feature.
+Some care must be taken to propose new changes in cohesive, logical chunks -- that is, several features could be lumped together as a `core1` feature upgrade.
+Doing it this way would make it hard to drop any individual feature.

+Another consideration is whether it is a "superset" of existing features.
+If substantial changes are made to the core protocol are made, these may be proposed as `core1` for example.
+One must take care to state which pieces of `core0` are part of `core1` (maybe none, maybe all of them) such that support for `core0` can acutally be dropped at a future time.

 ## Example: one-way transfer